 Milgram also asserted that “the experimenters physical presence has a

-marked impact on his authority."
-This brings to mind the
+marked impact on his authority.”
+This brings to mind the apocryphal

-human.
-They decide not to shoot, but rather silently back away
+not to shoot, but rather silently back away from each other.
+They return

-from each other.
-They return to their respective camps, telling no
+to their respective camps, telling no one what happened.
+Whilst there

-one what happened.
-Whilst there are many variations to this basic
+are many variations to this basic story, what always remains is the

-story, what always remains is the element of the individual making a
+element of the individual making a personal moral choice in opposition

-his collective.
-The subtext to this story is this: if one of the
+to his assigned responsibility to his collective.
+The subtext to this

-soldiers had not been alone, they would have made a very different
+story is this: if one of the soldiers had not been alone, they would

-choice: they would have attempted to kill the 'enemy' soldier.
-The
+have made a very different choice: they would have attempted to kill the

-personal morality to the authority of the collective.
+submit personal morality to the authority of the collective.

 ‘Obedience to the Law’ is an enslavement to the moral dictates and tyranny of the collective, whether in the guise of an army, a nation-state, a religion, a square-dance, or any of the multitude of structures both great and small which attempt to collectivise and structure human activity in all its forms.
 Therefore the only true individual freedom must come as a consequence of conscious disobedience to the law: only then is individual morality and individual choice truly expressed.
 Anarchy rules, ok?